Articles tagged: Internet Explorer

-“Clear your browser cache” is the first response that tech people often give when you encounter web page problems.
-We’ll look at why that is and how to clear the cache.
+“Clear your browser cache” is the first thing to try when you encounter webpage problems.
+I’ll look at why and how to clear your cache.

 View cookies in IE using the normal easy-to-remember way, or the quick way.

 IExplore.exe, aka Internet Explorer or ‘IE’, can crash, but it’s not always its fault.
 We’ll look at some of the things that can cause IExplore.exe to crash, and steps you can take.

 Web browsers aren’t necessarily the most secure approach to saving your login passwords.
 I’ll show you how to disable the feature and clear out any previously remembered passwords in IE, Firefox and Chrome.

 As you’ll see, website-browser compatibility is a bit of a mess.
 The solution is just what you suggest: have more than one browser ready to go on your computer.

 Internet Explorer has become a better browser over time and updating regularly is just a good idea.
 Especially when it comes to IE 11.

 Internet Explorer is a Windows component masquerading as an application.
 As a result, reinstalling IE isn’t completely possible.
 I’ll review what we can do to get close to reinstalling Internet Explorer.

 Ultimately, a problem with a security certificate belongs to the owner of the website.
 There may be a way to get around it, but you probably need to contact them.

 The error message actually leads us down the path that we need to repair your installation of Internet Explorer.